kot-1999/BE-express/README.md

 - **Security:**
   - **AES Encryption:** Protects sensitive data which are sent via HTTP TCP connection by encrypting it using the AES algorithm.
   - **SHA256 Hashing:** Ensures data integrity and security through the SHA256 hashing algorithm.
+  - **Rate Limiting with Redis**: Limits the number of incoming requests.
+Use Redis as storage
+  - **Content Security Policy (CSP) with Helmet**:  A strict Content Security Policy is set using helmet to prevent malicious content from being loaded (Prevents XSS attacks for example).
+Allows only trusted sources for scripts, styles, fonts, and images.
 - **Centralized Error Handling:** Implements a centralized mechanism to handle errors consistently across the application.
 - **Testing with Mocha and Chai:** Sets up testing frameworks Mocha and Chai for writing and running unit and integration tests.
 Tests can also be executed within Docker containers for consistency.
 - **Input Validation with Joi:** Uses Joi for validating request inputs, ensuring data integrity and reliability.
 Additionally, leverages @goodrequest/joi-type-extract to extract TypeScript types from Joi schemas.